 What Can We Help With?

-It’s a common misconception—that Chinese medicine is only for pain, or stress, or things that haven’t responded to anything else.
-That we’re a last resort.
-A niche.
-A maybe.
+It’s a common misunderstanding.
+Many people believe that Chinese medicine is only for back pain, stress, or problems that have not responded to anything else.
+That it is a last resort, or something to try when nothing else has worked.

-If you’ve ever wondered whether Chinese medicine could help with what you’re going through, the answer is probably yes.
-Not because it’s a miracle cure.
-But because it’s a system built on attentiveness, on pattern recognition, on relationship.
-Because it meets you where you are, and walks with you from there.
+If you have ever wondered whether Chinese medicine could help with what you’re experiencing, the answer is probably yes.
+Not because it is a cure-all, but because it is a system designed to understand the whole of a person.
+It meets you where you are and works from there.

-Some of our patients come in with a single clear complaint: migraines, reflux, painful periods.
-Others come in with a messier list—fatigue, low mood, poor sleep, trouble focusing—and a sense that something is off.
-Still others come simply because they want to feel better, more themselves, more balanced.
-And all of that is welcome.
+Some people come in with one clear concern—headaches, reflux, painful periods.
+Others come in with a collection of things that seem loosely connected—fatigue, poor sleep, low mood, or trouble focusing.
+Some come in because they want to feel more like themselves, more balanced, or more steady.
+All of that is welcome.

 So what can we help with?